 Pinterest search your travel destination

 Good god I love Pinterest.
 When someone suggests a new place to me, its one of the first things I check.
-Instant pictures from thousands of people, and its great for finding more unusual/individual spots.
+Instant pictures from thousands of people at your disposal, and it’s great for finding the more unusual spots.
 Nowadays, its not just pictures that are uploaded.
-A lot of bloggers file their tips and posts up there, with images making easier to pull out the ones that appeal to you.
+Most bloggers now upload their tips and posts to Pinterest, with images making easier to pull out the ones that appeal to you.

 Join a travel group for solo advice/friends

 Nomads – a life of cheap/free travel is a page that will ask you to request join.
-Once you’re in, they offer a “free forum to ideas & information on low-budget/moneyless/low-impact ways to live sustainably on the road”.
-Sites like these are great for everything from visa advice, to couch surfing and activity suggestions.
+Once you’re in, you’ll have access to all sorts of tips, advice and questions from travellers all over the world.
+I’ve used these sites for everything from from visa advice, to couch surfing and activity recommendations.